Smurf-IV/Excel_PRIME/Performance.md

 <hr />

 # 2025-10-14
-- This set of tests accessed the every cell of the returned rows
+- This set of tests accessed every cell of the returned rows
-- Therefore excercises the retrieval of the all `SharedStrings`
+- Therefore excercises the retrieval of all the `SharedStrings`

 | Method                          | FileName             | Mean         | Error         | StdDev       | Ratio            | RatioSD | Gen0         | Gen1         | Gen2       | Allocated   | Alloc Ratio  |